Laith-GLaDOS/colory-css/README.md

-# fast-css
+# colory-css
-The repository for Fast-CSS.
+The repository for Colory CSS.